Xingru-Wu/lib/readme.txt

 1. Create databases in Mysql.
 2. Revise the name of the database in "connect.py" to connect your own database.
-3. run "main.py" to use the system.
+3. Run "main.py" to use the system.